The problem of dirty air heat recovery and a solution

 The Swedish engineers, enthused by proving thier theory, continued to develop a marketable dirty air heat recovery system that had particle repellent geometry as its basis.
 Adding a tough housing, complete with headers for the pipes, and a drain for any condensates, they came up with a heat exchanger which by necessity was larger than an equivalent duty heat exchanger that might be typical for clean air application.

-The engineers realised that thier heat dirty air heat exchanger was not so much a product but a design capability, and as it developed further, so did the software they used to design the system to make it suitable for each application they were presented with.
+The engineers realised that thier heat contaminated air heat exchanger was not so much a product but a design capability, and as it developed further, so did the software they used to design the system to make it suitable for each application they were presented with.
 No two applications are the same and by putting the parameters into the design programme they can ensure that the efficiency of the design is specific to the application and optimised for heat recovery efficiency.

 Enjay Dirty Air Heat Recovery Unit